Advanced Guide

 SQL

-Migration records are stored and maintained in gofr_migrations table which has the following schema:
+Migration records are stored in gofr_migrations table which has the following schema:

 FieldType